|

 becoming nice.
 Love is a nourishing

-energy, the more we get,
+energy, the more we get, the better we

 become.
 Love is the fertilizer for us